fbusabiaga/fluam/README.md

 authors.
 See each file for more information.

 ##5.
 Acknowledgments
-FLUAM has been developed at the Departmento de Física Teorica de la Materia Condensada of Universidad Autónoma de Madrid (UAM), partially funded by Spanish MINECO projects **FIS2010-22047-C05-01** and **FIS2013- 47350-C05-1-R**.
+**fluam** has been developed at the Departmento de Física Teorica de la Materia Condensada of Universidad Autónoma de Madrid (UAM), partially funded by Spanish MINECO projects **FIS2010-22047-C05-01** and **FIS2013- 47350-C05-1-R**.